Step by Step Guide to Formulate a Research Problem

 - This qualitative study aims to understand the factors that contributed to the rise of the Alternative for Germany (AfD) party in Germany.

 After formulating the research problem, you should reach out to your instructors or mentors for feedback.
 They might be able to help you to consider any additional information required or in reformulation your research problem specific to the research.
 Revision is quite helpful, and taking a second opinion can be valuable for your research.
-A carefully crafted research problem enables the research to be precise and creates a significant impact in the relevant field.
+Further, a carefully crafted research problem enables the research to be precise and creates a significant impact in the relevant field.